Business contracts are a part of every company’s life, whether they choose to deal with them personally or through a specialized company.

 There are plenty of different types of business contracts out there that work in various ways.
 Some are simple while others are complicated, some revolve around people, others around things.
 But how can you identify the different types so you know what you’re dealing with?

 One of the most common type of business contract, that any business should be familiar with, is a Bill of Sale contract.

-1– A Bill of Sale contract is an agreement between two entities that states who owns a piece of personal property, as well as what the property is, when it was sold, how much it cost, and who it was sold by.
+1– A Bill of Sale contract is an agreement between two entities that states who owns a piece of personal property, as well as what the property is, when it was sold, how much it cost and who it was sold by.
 This type of contract is also commonly used to legally recognize ownership and identify the owner of a certain property.

 3– If you have a product to sell, which seems like a fairly smart thing to do if you’re in business, then you will need a Licensing Contract.
 A Licensing Contract is an agreement that allows you to earn money from your invention or creation by allowing someone else to use it.
 This type of agreement can serve and an outline terms such as how much they will pay, restrictions of use, reproduction rights and exclusivity of the product.
 This is a great way to monetize your intellectual property when you need another person’s help to do so.

-4– When collaborating with others you should also make sure that you are legally covered by a Nondisclosure Agreement, which can be used for vendors, clients, or potential employees.
+4– When collaborating with others you should also make sure that you are legally covered by a Nondisclosure Agreement, which can be used for vendors, clients or potential employees.
 A Nondisclosure Agreement protects your confidential information and can give you the right to seek legal action if the other party discloses information covered by the agreement.

-5– The last – but not least important – amongst the business contracts we’ll talk about today is the Promissory note.
+5– The last, but not least, amongst the business contracts we’ll talk about today is the Promissory note.
 This is a legal type of IOU.
 It can be used if someone wants to borrow money from your company.
 The note becomes a legal record of the loan, and states the terms of repayment as well as the interest rate and any penalties associated with late or non-payment.